cameronmcnz/cameronmcnz/_posts/2021-08-07-gitflow-maven-java-builds.md

 git merge release
 </pre>

-Now tag the commit.
+## 18. Tag the commit.

+All commits to Master should be tagged with a version number and optional metadata.

 <pre>
 git tag 1.0
 </pre>

-## Delete Unnessesary Branches
+## 19. Delete Unnessesary Branches

 The only long-term branches in GitFlow are main and development.
 All other branches can be deleted.